brandon-neth/chapel-www/src/content/getinvolved.md

 - Add, improve, or extend Chapel's [standard](/docs/modules/standard.html) or [package](/docs/modules/packages.html) library modules
 - Check open Chapel issues for ones labeled [good first issue](https://github.com/chapel-lang/chapel/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) or [easy / straightforward](https://github.com/chapel-lang/chapel/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22easy%20%2F%20straightforward%22)
 - Browse Chapel's [documentation for contributors](/docs/developer/)
-- Port Chapel to a new platform
+- Port Chapel to, or support it on, a new platform
 - Help improve the Chapel compiler and/or runtime
+- Compare and analyze Chapel performance with respect to other approaches
+- Conduct and publish original research relating to Chapel

 ### Help Fund Chapel